opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 The text that reads `INFO` indicates that this is an INFO-level log.
 Data Prepper pipeline authors can now route logs with this level to only certain OpenSearch clusters.

-The following example pipeline shows how this works.
-This pipeline takes application logs from the `http` source.
+The following example pipeline takes application logs from the `http` source.
 This source accepts log data from external sources such as Fluent Bit.

 The pipeline then uses the `grok` processor to split the log line into multiple fields.
-Now the event has a field named `loglevel` that authors can use in routes.
+The `grok` processor adds named `loglevel` to the event.
+Pipeline authors can use that field in routes.
 This pipeline has two OpenSearch sinks.
 The first sink only receives logs with a log level of `WARN` or `ERROR`.
 Data Prepper will route all events to the second sink.

 ```